williamdemeo/Math141Spring2014/README.md

 the USC Office of Academic Integrity.)
 If you plan to leave before class is over, the correct procedure is to mention this to the professor before the start of class.
-It is impolite and disruptive to your classmates if you leave, or noisily pack up your belongings, before the lecture is over.
+It is impolite and disruptive to your classmates if you leave, or even pack up your belongings, before the lecture is over.

 Use of Electronics During Lecture
 ---------------------------------